The Ergohacks Verdict

 I’ve been shooting pictures on smartphones for a number of years and have always subscribed to the general mindset that the best camera is the one that you have with you.
 I was comfortable with this but recent have started hankering for more control and better quality results.
 What I realised I needed was something that could be simple to use initially but let me get more sophisticated in my use as I got more experienced – enter the Canon EOS 1200D.

 The 1200D is what Canon would describe as a starter or introductory DSLR and out of the box, I found it straightforward to use.
 It was preset to all automatic settings and after getting a little confidence with this I delved into Canon’s Android app that shows you how to adjust settings and suggests when to use them.
 Physically the 1200D feels solid and ergonomic and I found the buttons and switches to be very positive and clicky in their actions as well as well laid out.
 The 3″ screen was good for checking pictures and settings and was also switchable off to save battery power or save night vision.

 Specification time.
-The full specs are below but the three crucial points are that the sensor takes 18 megapixel pictures, it has a maximum ISO of 6400 so is pretty good in low light and can take up to 1080p video.
-In short a big, big step above even the best smart phone cameras.
-I found the color palate impressive and the autofocus very sharp.
+The full specs are below but the three crucial points are that the sensor takes 18-megapixel pictures, it has a maximum ISO of 6400 so is pretty good in low light and can take up to 1080p video.
+In short a big, big step above even the best smartphone cameras.
+I found the colour palate impressive and the autofocus very sharp.
 It can shoot in JPGs or RAW pictures and the video is formatted to QT AVC.

 Product dimensions: 12.9 x 9.9 x 7.7 cm